 عنوان مقاله [English]

-Introduction: Salinity stress impairs the absorption of elements such as potassium, leads to decrease in water and minerals, or due to an increase in Na+ effects the absorption of other elements.
-Salinity of water and soil is one of the obstacles to the expansion of agriculture in most part of the word.
+Salinity stress impairs the absorption of elements such as potassium, leads to decrease in water and minerals, or due to an increase in Na+ effects the absorption of other elements.
+Salinity of water and soil is one of the obstacles to the expansion of agriculture in most part of the world.
 Salinity causes several physiological and morphological changes in plants and affects growth and photosynthesis.
 Salinity stress also affects the absorption of nutrients, and finally the plants sensitivity to stress increases.
 High concentrations of Nacl in rhizosphere reduce the water potential and cause physiological drought stress.
-In addition, salinity stress can cause ion toxicity and imbalance due to salinity stress damage the plant.
-Salinity stress reduces plant biomass, which is related to the reduction of photosynthetic capacity, which occurs following a decrease in chlorophyll content. with increasing stress, stomatal conductance and co2 assimilation also decreased, both of which affect the rate of photosynthesis and lead to its decrease.
-Dianthus is an annual or perennial plant; it has velvety flower with various color.
-Due to the variety of colors and resistance to cold, this plant is widely grown in landscape and due to the fact that limited studies have been done in this field, so it is important to study the response of Dianthus to environmental stress, making it important to investigate its behavior under such conditions.
+In addition, salinity stress can cause ion toxicity and imbalance, which can damage the plant.
+Salinity stress has been shown to reduce plant biomass by decreasing photosynthetic capacity and chlorophyll content.
+As stress increases, stomatal conductance and CO2 assimilation decrease, which both negatively impact photosynthesis and lead to a decrease in plant growth.
+Dianthus is an annual or perennial plant that produces velvety flowers in various colors.
+Due to its resistance to cold and wide range of colors, it is commonly used in landscaping.
+However, limited research has been conducted on the response of Dianthus to environmental stress, making it important to investigate its behavior under such conditions.

-Results and discussion: the results showed that salinity stress generally affected the growth of both carnation cultivars and reduced vegetative and reproductive growth.
+Results showed that salinity stress generally affected the growth of both carnation cultivars and reduced vegetative and reproductive growth.
 According to the results obtained from the study, fresh and dry weight of shoot, root and leaves, root length, plant height, stem diameter, diameter and number of flower, lateral shoot number, stomatal conductance, photosynthesis rate, K+ concentration in Diana and Barbarin cultivars decreased with increasing salinity level.
-Na+ concentration and Na+/K+ increased with increasing salinity and these two traits were higher in Diana than Barbarin cultivar, which indicates lower resistance of Diana cultivar. the first reaction of the plant to stress is to reduce the leaf area, which reduces the supply of photo synthetics material to the growing parts and thus reduces growth and flowering.
-Photosynthesis highly sensitive to salinity stress and high osmotic potential in the rhizosphere causes the pore conductivity to decrease.
-Excessive absorption of Na+ interferes to the absorption of other elements, thereby restricting plant growth.
-Potassium (K+) is an essential inorganic molecule that plays a crucial role in increasing plant resistance to stress, as an inorganics smolite.
-Its plays a major role in maintaining turbidity and cell development as well as stomatal function.
+Na+ concentration and Na+/K+ increased with increasing salinity and these two traits were higher in Diana than Barbarin cultivar, which indicates lower resistance of Diana cultivar.
+The plant's first response to stress is to reduce its leaf area, which reduces the supply of photosynthetic material to the growing parts and consequently hinders growth and flowering.
+Salinity stress and high osmotic potential in the rhizosphere greatly affect photosynthesis as they decrease pore conductivity.
+Moreover, excessive absorption of Na+ can interfere with the absorption of other elements, thereby restricting plant growth.
+Potassium (K+) is an essential inorganic molecule that plays a crucial role in increasing plant resistance to stress.
+It helps in maintaining turbidity, promoting cell development, and regulating stomatal function.
 In this study, salinity stress affected the growth and yield of both carnation cultivars, and with increasing stress, all morphological traits decreased.
 This stress also reduce photosynthesis by reducing stomatal conductance and subsequently reduce other growth characteristics.
 Growth reduction was observed at high salinity stress concentrations in both cultivars.
-However, barbarin cultivar showed higher resistance than Diana.
+However, barbarin cultivar showed higher resistance than Diana